 Brand names: Mirena, Liletta, Skyla, Kyleena

 Hormonal IUDs use progestin (the same hormone used in the pill to prevent conception), and each of the four different types include different doses of hormones.
 Depending on the type, progestin-based IUDs can last either up to 3 years (Skyla), 5 years (Liletta and Kyleena), or 8 years (Mirena) without needing to be changed, and they can be removed at any time.
-These IUDs can have some hormonal side-effects, including acne, breast tenderness, and changes in menstruation that can include heavier flow, cramping during periods, and spotting between periods.
+These IUDs can have some hormonal side-effects, including acne, breast tenderness, and changes in menstruation that can include changes in menstrual flow, cramping during periods, and spotting between periods.

 Copper-based IUDs

-Brand name: ParaGard
+Brand name: Paragard

 IUD benefits